polimeralami/polimeralami/README.md

 ### Hi there 👋

-I am a computer science student with a keen interest in network systems, mobile application development, and a hobbyist illustrator✨
+I am a computer science student with a keen interest in network or security systems, mobile application and IoT project development.
+I am also a hobbyist illustrator✨

 <!--
 **polimeralami/polimeralami** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.